 Having a multidisciplinary team approach is the best way to ensure the best possible outcome of treatment.
 If you want to bring along your therapist to our clinic please feel free.
 If that proves not to be possible, we will happily discuss your treatment with them.

-There are a number of charities offering information, help and support to CP sufferers.
+There are a number of charities offering information, help and support to those with Cerebral Palsy.
 These are perhaps the best known:

 An AFO is an Ankle Foot Orthosis which as the name would suggest encompasses the ankle and foot.
 The objective is to control the position and movement of the ankle.
 AFOs are used to support weak limbs; they can also be used to immobilise the ankle and lower leg to correct foot drop.
 When set up correctly they can also have a great influence on the knee and hip joints.
 They are the most commonly used Orthoses.